 Saucepan

-How to make these easy sugar free flapjacks
+How to make easy sugar free flapjacks

 Start by preheating your oven to 180c fan / 200c and then prepare your tin.
 Line a square tin (20cm x 20cm) with parchment paper so that the paper comes up on all sides.

-Next in a saucepan heat the butter, xylitol and vanilla extract until bubbling.
-Turn the heat down and leave to simmer for a couple of minutes.
 Then take the buttery mixture off the heat and add your oats.
-Mix everything together well ensuring all your oats are well covered.
+Mix everything ensuring all your oats are well coated.

 Finally, transfer the mixture to the lined dish, spreading it out evenly.
 Push down firmly with a spatula or you can lay a piece of grease-proof paper on top and use your hands to press down firmly to get the flapjacks nice and smooth.
-Pop the flapjacks into the preheated oven for 25-30 mins.
-The flapjacks should have a light golden glow to them.

 Leave the flapjacks to completely cool in the tin before removing carefully, lifting the parchment paper.
-I would recommend leaving them to cool again for an hour or so before cutting them into your squares.
+I would recommend leaving them to cool again for an hour or so before cutting them into little squares.
 (I did tell you that the waiting was the hardest part!)

 Storing your flapjacks